When and how the appeal decision is issued

 When you will receive the decision

 Each appeal is different, so each decision will take a different amount of time to finalize.
-It usually takes at least four to six weeks from the date of the hearing to when the decision is issued.
+It usually takes at least six to eight weeks from the date of the hearing to when the decision is issued.
 This timeline may be longer or shorter depending on the complexity of the appeal.

 The Appeals Officer cannot tell you anything about the decision until it is finalized, and they cannot tell you what the decision is over the phone.
 Decisions are only issued in writing.